 Dining, nightlife, entertainment.
 In brief – whatever you have a taste for you’ll find in the neighborhood in hyper-abundance.

-Finding a regular breakfast spot is the first order of dining business for many, and Reside 707 residents will find an IHOP and local favorite Ann Sather nearby.
+Finding a regular breakfast spot is the first order of dining business for many, and Reside 707 residents will find Waffles and local favorite Ann Sather nearby.
 If coffee and munchies suffice, there’s a Starbucks at the corner and several more within a short walk.

 If tequila’s your favorite breakfast food, El Mariachi is just around the corner.